await-of/of/docs/results.md

 console.warn(error); // no error thrown, so it's undefined
 ```

-You can skip error value.
+You can skip the error value.

 ```javascript
 async function doSomething() {